Transversal Activities

 PhD programmes include both transversal and specific activities in the area of each programme.

 Transversal activities are useful for people who are doing their doctorate outside their area of knowledge, since they offer the opportunity to acquire transversal competences during the training period of the PhD programme.
-They are elective activities.
-You can find the transversal activities organised by the UAB and presented by the School for Doctoral Studies in all together in this section for quick and easy access to the information.
+They are elective activities and completely free of charge.
+You can find the transversal activities organised by the UAB and presented by the School for Doctoral Studies in this section for quick and easy access to the information.

 For the specific activities, you can find the information in individual folders for each of the PhD programmes.

-Within the transversal activities, the Language Service of the UAB offers language courses specifically addressed at PhD students: the course Support for writing a doctoral thesis in Catalan and the course Thesis writing in English.
+Within the transversal activities, the Language Service of the UAB offers language courses specifically addressed at PhD students: the courses Thesis writing in English and Defending your Thesis.

 Below you can find the available courses.
 These activities are exclusively addressed to first stage researchers enrolled at UAB School for Doctoral Studies as students of a doctoral programme offered by the UAB.
 Please bear in mind that the scheduled activities may be subject to some changes.